 If you want an easy-to-use mystery shopping app that lets you earn free gift cards, Mobee is worth considering.

 - Find a Mission.
 Mobee’s app highlights local businesses that need a mystery shopper.

 - Complete Task.
 Missions include common mystery shopping jobs like taking photos of stores, asking for customer service help, and answering surveys about your experience.
 When you complete a task, you earn Mobee points.

 - Redeem.
 You can redeem Mobee points for free gift cards to companies like Amazon, Starbucks, Target, and more.
-Most gift cards have a $5 redemption minimum.
+Gift card redemption requirements usually range from $5 to $25.
 Mobee sends gift cards electronically within 48 hours.

 Like other mystery shopping apps, Mobee jobs usually pay a few dollars.
 However, you can also earn bonus points if the task is farther from your home and if the Mobee validation team thinks your submission is high quality.
 Mobee won’t make you rich, but it’s an easy way to earn free gift cards when on the go.